 Survey Plan: Exactly what it sounds like – a plan showing the survey solution, records, references, roads, buildings, etc. We will show any monuments (metal pins, pipes, bounds, drill holes, etc.) recovered / found during the survey.

 Setting Monuments: This is where we come back out to your site (after the initial survey) and set new monuments on the property line.
 We generally use Limited Content, as opposed to Comprehensive.
 The biggest difference is a Comprehensive requires 70% of all corners be set.

 Ultimately, these surveys are typically done to a “Class 1” standard; this is the accurate process required for property lines.
-If you want to set a new fence along a property limit, ask for a dimensional zoning variance or subdivide a parcel, then this is where you would start.
+According to the uk security fencing if you want to set a new fence along a property limit, ask for a dimensional zoning variance or subdivide a parcel, then this is where you would start.
 Basically, what this entails is:

 – Land evidence research which goes back to the ‘creation’ of a property from a subdivision, as well as land evidence research for abutting parcels to uncover easements, restrictions, etc.

 Often, if you have title information from an attorney (from a closing for example), it can be helpful and save costs.
 Many title policies go back 35 years (which is often enough to statutorily cover a parcel) but that’s a blip in terms of land evidence research for many parcels, so the advantage is limited.